Artemigos/msbuild-presentation/README.md

 ```

 With conditions you can make the project more flexible by adjusting the behaviour to the state of the project or introduce build variants.
-One such example is differentianig between Debug and Release build, other might be performing optional deployment based on a property flag.
+One such example is differentiating between Debug and Release build, other might be performing optional deployment based on a property flag.

 For more info about conditions' sytax see:
 <https://msdn.microsoft.com/en-us/library/7szfhaft.aspx>